RhahiSpace/web-repl/content/apply/remote-logging.md

 RemoteLogging library is about sending log messages over the network.
 For context, it is not about sending logs over log aggregators with a nice looking dashboard.
 It is simply detaching my main program (where the REPL sits) from major stream of logs.
 Otherwise, I will get spammed by the logs as soon as I do *anything*!

-Like many of my projects, the first implementation was idotic, awkward, and inefficient.
+Like many of my projects, the first implementation was idiotic, awkward, and inefficient.
 That was last year.
 My Julia skills haven't improved much since, but I have fresh eyes and new ideas.

 ## The business logic